monali25t-sys/-Article-on-Digital-Strategy/README.md

 knowledge so that it remains in house, rather than in the minds of people who may be transitioning in and out of jobs.

+# Trend 4
+## Secure Us To Secure Me
+### Enterprises are not victims, they are vectors

+The need for collaboration is as great in healthcare as in any other industry.

+Healthcare organizations enjoy the benefits of collaborating with the ecosystem—providers, payers, device companies, equipment manufacturers and more—but those connections increase risk.
+Through collaboration, businesses are extending, and absorbing, the risk and vulnerabilities of their ecosystem partners.
+Yet most businesses still look at cybersecurity as strictly an individual effort.
+It’s an especially tough spot for healthcare organizations because unlike in other industries, they sometimes don’t have a choice about with whom they collaborate.
+It’s a mandate.
+This heightened level of exposure is good news for the “bad guys” who view ecosystems as an ever-widening attack surface.
+Healthcare businesses must, in response, evolve their approach and stand up a stronger security posture that factors in ecosystem partners.
+New models and policies must ensure that the partners and third parties joining the ecosystem adhere to the same standard of security—or higher—that they set for themselves.
+The need for collaboration is as great in healthcare as in any other industry.

+# Trend 5
+## # Mymarkets
+### Meet consumers needs at the speed of now

+Healthcare is more connected than ever in the post-digital age.

+Digital expectations have now evolved and a new opportunity to deliver better experiences is on the table: capturing moments.
+Technology has created a world of intensely customized and on-demand experiences, so healthcare organizations must reinvent themselves to find and capture those opportunities as they come.
+Powerful analytics capabilities allow payers and providers to understand their current and potential markets and identify moments that matter.
+Sophisticated backend technology can reorient the business quickly and help it pull together the right capabilities and services at the right time to deliver a remarkable experience at a specific point in time.
+Miss the moment, miss the chance.
+Many are investing in the tools it will take, such as AI to predict trends and preferences, and forecasting to identify and act on future opportunities in the moment.
+Is your business equipped to unlock these momentary markets?